Artistic and Architectural France Cathedral Tour

 Travel west to Beauvais, home to the Cathédrale Saint-Pierre de Beauvais.
 Begun in 1225, this ambitious construction features the highest vault in Gothic architecture.
 Despite many structural complications, work on the cathedral continued sporadically well into the 16th century, but ultimately the structure was left in its current, unfinished state.

-The church was reconstructed in both Romanesque and Gothic styles.
 Next, we move to Rouen, an ancient capital of the Duchy of Normandy founded on a Roman settlement.
 Despite modernization, Rouen has maintained many medieval treasures in its ‘old’ district including half-timbered buildings and a clock (set in a Renaissance arch).

 The glorious Cathédrale Notre-Dame de Rouen springs up from 12th-century foundations, revealing soaring Gothic arches, intricate Flamboyant carving and two towers that flank the façade.
 A short distance away, we view Église Saint Maclou, considered one of the best examples of Flamboyant Gothic architecture in France; its construction began sometime after 1432 during the transition from Romanesque to Gothic styles.